mosip/k8s-infra/k8-cluster/on-prem/rke2/README.md

   * **Agent node** :
     * They run the Kubelet and Kube-proxy services, allowing them to manage and execute containers and handle networking.
     * Nodes used as worker nodes in k8 cluster and are responsible for running the actual loads.
-* Create RKE2 Configuration Directory in all nodes after establisihing SSH connection with sudo user.
+* Create RKE2 Configuration Directory in all nodes after establishing SSH connection with sudo user.
     ```
     mkdir -p /etc/rancher/rke2
     ```